-And log on to www.motoringworldng.com and enjoy frills and thrills of motoring cocktail.
+And log on to www.motoringworldng.com and enjoy the frills and thrills of motoring cocktails.

-Our Editor-in-chief/Publisher started Motoring World magazine as a syndicated radio programme on OGBC-FM, Abeokuta and Radio Rivers-FM, Port Harcourt on June 12, 1996, before publishing its print version, which hit the newsstand May 1998.
+Our Editor/Publisher started Motoring World magazine as a syndicated radio program on OGBC-FM, Abeokuta, and Radio Rivers-FM, Port Harcourt on June 12, 1996, before publishing its print version, which hit the newsstand in May 1998.

-Femi, who, prior to publishing Motoring World, had spent six years working as business correspondent and editor for other business and motoring titles, started practicing motoring journalism over 20 years ago (precisely 1990) after graduating with B.SC Mass Communication from University of Lagos, Nigeria.
-He has done everything from script writing/presentation/production of motoring and business programmes for radio to gathering of motoring news, coverage of motor shows and new car launch in Nigeria and across the world.
+Femi, who, prior to publishing Motoring World, had spent six years working as a business correspondent and editor for other business and motoring titles, started practicing motoring journalism over 20 years ago (precisely 1990) after graduating with B.SC Mass Communication from the University of Lagos, Nigeria.
+He has done everything from scriptwriting/presentation/production of motoring and business programs for radio to the gathering of motoring news, coverage of motor shows, and new car launch in Nigeria and across the world.

 Lagos Bureau Chief

-Pioneer staff of Motoring World since 1996, Rotimi has been involved in everything from being presenter of Motoring World on Radio to tracking down news makers/celebrities for human interest motoring stories and engaging in media relation, when Motoring World consulted for Lagos Auto Expo, as well as covering and reporting motoring events.
-But now, he takes charge of personnel and editorial operations of Lagos Bureau Office.
+A pioneer staff of Motoring World since 1996, Rotimi has been involved in everything from being the presenter of Motoring World on Radio to tracking down newsmakers/celebrities for human interest motoring stories and engaging in media relation, when Motoring World consulted for Lagos Auto Expo, as well as covering and reporting motoring events.
+But now, he takes charge of personnel and editorial operations of the Lagos Bureau Office.

 Motoring World Technical Director

-Sulaiman, a prince and veteran Automobile engineer has been with Motoring World since 1998, responsible for updating readers with latest automobile technological developments as well as marketing motoring world for subscription, advertisements and readership spread.
+Sulaiman, a prince, and veteran Automobile engineer has been with Motoring World since 1998, responsible for updating readers with the latest automobile technological developments as well as marketing the motoring world for subscription, advertisements, and readership spread.

 Matilda looks after the news and motoring events in the UK and other parts of Europe.
 Committed to enriching Motoring World with human interest stuffs, she sniffs out relevant stories in Europe, identifies female and male drivers of substance, tracking them down for exclusive interviews, knitting them into human interest stories that we are committed to dishing out to our readers in full measure.